 Mount Kilimanjaro, the highest mountain peak in Africa and the world’s highest free-standing mountain is the main attraction of this park.

-The other attractions of Mount Kilimanjaro National Park are its three peak – Kibo, Mawenzi and Shira peak, the Shira Plateau, Chala Crater Lake.
+The other attractions of Mount Kilimanjaro National Park are its three peaks – Kibo, Mawenzi and Shira peak, the Shira Plateau, Chala Crater Lake.

 How to get there?